-Year Ended December 31, 20 23 2022 2021 terest ense, net Oth expense erest nse, net in Other come, net nterest ense, net Other ome, net Derivatives designated as cash flow hedges: Interest rate swaps (Gains) losses reclassified from AOCI into income \$ (36,755) \$ \$ (2,407) \$ \$ 21,517 \$ Derivatives not designated as cash flow hedges: Interest rate swaps Gains recognized into income 661 (189,710) (21,387) Total (gains) losses \$ (36,755) \$ 661 \$ (2,407) \$ (189,710) \$ 21,517 \$ (21,387)
+Year Ended December 31, 20 24 20: 23 2022 terest ense, net ex Other pense, net Interest pense, net Other come, net ex Interest pense, net ine Other come, net Derivatives designated as cash flow hedges: Interest rate swaps Gains reclassified from AOCI into income \$ (35,237) \$ \$ (36,755) \$ \$ (2,407) \$ Derivatives not designated as cash flow hedges: Interest rate swaps (Gains) losses recognized into income (121,665) 661 (189,710) Total (gains) losses \$ (35,237) \$ (121,665) \$ (36,755) \$ 661 \$ (2,407) \$ (189,710)

 All amounts in Accumulated other comprehensive (loss) income ("AOCI") in the consolidated statements of redeemable noncontrolling interests and equity relate to derivatives, refer to the consolidated statements of comprehensive loss.
-The net gains (losses) on derivatives includes the tax effect of \$0.5 million, \$34.9 million and \$12.9 million for the twelve months ended December 31, 2023, 2022 and 2021, respectively.
+The net gains (losses) on derivatives includes the tax effect of \$8.0 million, \$0.5 million and \$34.9 million for the twelve months ended December 31, 2024, 2023 and 2022, respectively.

-During the next 12 months, the Company expects to reclassify \$28.1 million of net gains on derivative instruments from accumulated other comprehensive income to earnings.
-There were forty-four undesignated derivative instruments recorded by the Company as of December 31, 2023.
+During the next 12 months, the Company expects to reclassify \$16.2 million of net gains on derivative instruments from accumulated other comprehensive income to earnings.
+There were forty-four undesignated derivative instruments recorded by the Company as of December 31, 2024.

 Note 12.
-Pass-Through Financing Obligations
+Pass-Through Financing Obligation

-The Company's pass-through financing obligations ("financing obligations") arise when the Company leases solar energy systems to Fund investors who are considered commercial customers under a master lease agreement, and these investors in turn are assigned the Customer Agreements with customers.
-The Company receives all of the value attributable to the accelerated tax depreciation and some or all of the value attributable to the assignment of operating cash flows, these arrangements are accounted for as financing obligations.
+The Company's pass-through financing obligation ("Financing Obligation") arises when the Company leases solar energy systems to Fund investors who are considered commercial customers under a master lease agreement, and these investors in turn are assigned the Customer Agreements with customers.
+The Company receives all of the value attributable to the accelerated tax depreciation and some or all of the value attributable to the other incentives.
+Given the assignment of operating cash flows, this arrangement is accounted for as a Financing Obligation.
 The Company also sells the rights and related value attributable to the Commercial ITC to these investors.

-Under these financing obligation arrangements, wholly owned subsidiaries of the Company finance the cost of solar energy systems with investors for an initial term of 22 years, and one fund for 7 years.
-The solar energy systems are subject to Customer Agreements with an initial term of typically 20 or 25 years that automatically renew annually or for five years.
+Under the Financing Obligation arrangement, a wholly owned subsidiary of the Company finances the cost of solar energy systems with investors for an initial term of seven years.
+The solar energy systems are subject to Customer Agreements with an initial term of typically 20 years that automatically renew annually or for five years.
 These solar energy systems are reported under the line item solar energy systems, net in the consolidated balance sheets.
-As of December 31, 2023 and 2022, the cost of the solar energy systems placed in service under the financing obligation arrangements was \$692.3 million and \$699.5 million, respectively.
-The accumulated depreciation related to these assets as of December 31, 2023 and 2022 was \$191.5 million and \$167.9 million, respectively.
-During the year ended December 31, 2021, the Company retired one of its financing obligations and terminated the associated lease for \$18.1 million, which resulted in a debt extinguishment expense of \$6.3 million.
+As of December 31, 2023, the cost of the solar energy systems placed in service under the Financing Obligation arrangement was \$692.3 million.
+The accumulated depreciation related to these assets as of December 31, 2023 was \$191.5 million.
+During the year ended December 31, 2024, the Company retired all five of its remaining Financing Obligation arrangements and terminated the associated leases for \$240.3 million, which resulted in a gain on debt extinguishment of \$50.6 million.